 Sky Fighter does something everyone secretly wants to do: it puts the player in control of an Iron Man-like suit.
 Training Day is the first mission of the game, and is available for free to Gear VR users.
 Additional missions must be purchased.
 The game looks impressive, particularly for a Gear VR title, and the experience of piloting a mechanized suit of armor is one you don’t want to miss.

-Have a thing for rhythm games?
+Have a thing for both free VR games and rhythm games?
 If so, you’re going to love this one.
 In the game you use the Daydream motion controller to control the colors around you.
 Paired with a good set of headphones, this game is meant to really amp up both your audio and visual senses in a way that might not be a normal ‘game’, but it still is a hell a lot of fun.
 One thing we will note is that this one gets a bit repetitive with time… so it’s replay value is a bit limited.
-Then again, hard to complain when the price is free.
+Then again, hard to complain when it’s on our free VR games list.

 When it comes to VR RPGs, the Google Daydream doesn’t offer a whole lot in the way of choices, but the good news is that it does have one very good option in the action RPG Twilight Pioneers.
 The game utilizes Daydream’s head tracking as its primary method of control, has a reasonably decent story line and all the staples you’d expect from an action RPG like minor character customization, boss fights, and more.
 For those that like relatively advanced mechanics even in their action RPGS, this isn’t that game.
-We will admit the game’s mechanics are actually pretty simple, but it’s still certainly worth giving a try.
+We will admit the game’s mechanics are actually pretty simple, but it’s still certainly worth giving a try, especially since it on the free VR games list.

 Star Wars VR